Lacy (song): Critical reception

-The lyricism of "Lacy" received positive reviews from music critics.
-AllMusic's Heather Phares thought the song delves into the complexities of envy and longing with a subtlety that would be impressive from songwriters of any age, and Jason Lipshutz of Billboard believed the chorus's mutating lyrics displayed a "songwriting triumph".
-Writing for MusicOMH, John Murphy favorably compared it to Lorde's second studio album, Melodrama (2017).
+AllMusic's Heather Phares thought "Lacy" delves into the complexities of envy and longing with a subtlety that would be impressive from songwriters of any age, and Lipshutz believed the chorus's mutating lyrics displayed a "songwriting triumph".
+Writing for MusicOMH, John Murphy favorably compared it to Lorde's studio album Melodrama (2017).
 Varietys Chris Willman described "Lacy" as Swift's 2015 single "Bad Blood" if it was transformed into a slower beautiful ballad with a more ambivalent and self-reflective tone rather than pure anger.
-On the other hand, Poppie Platt of The Daily Telegraph thought the song was "downright bad" and criticized the lyric comparing Lacy's skin to puff pastry: "since when was the best way to describe a beautiful face as possessing the sheen of a sausage roll"?
-Nylon included the same line in its list of Gutss most impeccable lyrics, and GQ included "Lacy, oh, Lacy, I just loathe you lately" in its list of the album's standout and "gutsiest" lyrics.
+Wood believed the song was among the most majestic ones on Guts, and Willman remarked that "Rodrigo makes poetry out of insecurity like nobody's business" while praising the chorus and melody.
+On the other hand, Poppie Platt of The Daily Telegraph thought it was "downright bad" and criticized the lyric comparing Lacy's skin to puff pastry: "Since when was the best way to describe a beautiful face as possessing the sheen of a sausage roll"?
+Nylon included the same line in its list of Gutss "impeccable" lyrics, and GQ included "Lacy, oh, Lacy, I just loathe you lately" in its list of the album's standout and "gutsiest" lyrics.

-Some critics praised the intensity of Rodrigo's performance and the production of "Lacy".
+Some critics commented on the intensity of Rodrigo's performance and the production of "Lacy".
 The Independents Helen Brown believed she sang with vigor, similarly to Tori Amos, and Wood thought her "breath [sounded] almost uncomfortably hot on the microphone".
-Sowing of Sputnikmusic praised the vocal layering as beautiful and opined that Rodrigo sounded divine on the song.
-Its production was described as airy, delicate, and dreamy, with The New York Timess Jon Caramanica drawing comparisons to Swift's 2020 album Folklore.
+Sowing of Sputnikmusic found the vocal layering beautiful and opined that Rodrigo sounded divine on the song.
+Its production was described as airy, delicate, and dreamy; The New York Timess Jon Caramanica drew comparisons with Swift's 2020 album Folklore.
 Matthew Kim of The Line of Best Fit thought the strummed guitars and ascending vocals created an intimacy that surpassed all of her previous work.
-Writing for The Wall Street Journal, Mark Richardson believed the harmony was refined and attractive and the music was engaging enough to counter some of its awkward lyrics.
+Writing for The Wall Street Journal, Mark Richardson believed the harmony was refined and attractive and that the music was engaging enough to counter some of its awkward lyrics.

-Wood believed "Lacy" was among the most majestic songs on Guts.
-Sheffield ranked the song as Rodrigo's 16th-best in September 2023, describing it as one of the most puzzling and mysterious tracks on Guts.
+Sheffield ranked "Lacy" as the 16th-best of 23 Rodrigo songs in September 2023, describing it as one of the most puzzling and mysterious tracks on Guts.
 He picked his favorite lyric: "I despise my rotten mind, and how much it worships you."
-Willman and Steven J. Horowitz placed it at number six on Varietys list of the best songs of 2023; Willman remarked that "Rodrigo makes poetry out of insecurity like nobodys business", called the chorus "drop-dead gorgeous, and its melody “Bardot reincarnate”.
+The song descended three spots to number 19 upon the list's expansion to 52 songs in 2026.
+Willman and Steven J. Horowitz placed it at number six on Varietys list of the best songs of 2023.
+Mel Wang of Rolling Stone Philippines ranked the song as the 19th-best of 31 songs in Rodrigo's discography in June 2026.